Please email your comments & questions to geovisual @ comcast.net. Thank you.

 E

 2003 - Peace Bridge, Freetown (Sierra Leone).
-The Truth & Reconciliation Commission renamed the Congo Cross Bridge to mark the place where the invasion of Freetown on 6 January1999 was stopped.
+"The Truth & Reconciliation Commission renamed the Congo Cross Bridge to mark the place where the invasion of Freetown on 6 January1999 was stopped.
 The Peace Bridge reminds the people of Sierra Leone that the war was overcome.
-And it gives hope that peace will become the bridge to the future.
+And it gives hope that peace will come."

 2003 - St. Ethelburga's Centre for Reconciliation & Peace, 78 Bishopsgate, London (England).
 "Christian-led, independent charity.
-Aims to encourage and enable people to practise reconciliation and peace-making in their communities and lives."
+Aims to encourage and enable people to practise reconciliation & peace-making in their communities & lives."
 Former Church of England "built around 1180.
 The present building was probably founded around 1400.
 Was the biggest building in Bishopsgate - now it's the smallest...
 Devastated by a massive IRA bomb on April 24, 1993.
 Rebuilt in a new form, reinstating its medieval exterior."

 2005 - "Reconciliation: The Parable of the Prodigal Son," Duke Divinity School, Durham, North Carolina (USA).
 By Margaret Adams Parker.
 See Luke 15:11-32.
 "Everyday on the terrace of the beautiful new addition Duke Divinity School added in 2000 I walk by a stunning sculpture titled 'Reconciliation.'
 Made by the North Carolina artist Margaret Adams Parker, the sculpture tells the Luke 15 Prodigal Son story.
 But what Parker captures is a deeper story of a Forgiving Father & Two Lost Sons, powerfully capturing both reconciliation resisted & embraced.
 Clarence Jordan once wrote of the interracial Koinonia Farm in Georgia, 'This is what always baffles me -- Koinonia is forever dying & forever living.
 We should have conked out long ago, but somehow others came in the nick of time.
 This half-born condition is agonizing, and I could wish it otherwise, but there it is.'
 See the powerfully different faces, hands, and angles of the sculpture and the artist’s account.
 My favorite detail: the feet -- the 'deserving' elder son's work boots, the returning younger son's bare feet, the father's house slippers.
 And the pleading eyes of the one without whom a new future is impossible." /// Click here for artist's description.